dfinity/ic-gamekit/godot/README.md

 ### Get 500 error while browsing the game

 If you get 500 error while accessing the game in the browsers, try to use `raw` keyword in the URL like https://\<canister-id\>.raw.ic0.app.
-Unity generates pretty large `.data` and `.wasm` files which can only be served using `raw` keyword.
+Godot generates pretty large `.pck` and `.wasm` files which can only be served using `raw` keyword.

+### GDScripts in the plugin are included in the exported .pck file

+You may notice that the GDScripts in the plugin are included in the exported .pck file, please go to `Export` -> `Resources` to add `addons/ic-gamekit/*` as the exclude folder.